JAQuent/bluetooth-heartrate-monitor/README.md

 This will play a test sound to verify that audio warnings will work during heart rate monitoring.

 # Future features
-- Add a way to stop monitoring that doesn't cause an error
-- Add possibility to add time stamps to allow analysing sections (pressing space bar)
+- Add possibility to add time stamps to allow analysing sections (pressing space bar).